jhpyle/docassemble/_docs/fields.md

 * `hint`: in text inputs, the value is provided as a [placeholder].
 * `help`: the value is explanatory help text that appears when user clicks on the label.
-* `default`: the value will be set as the default value of the input field
+* `default`: the value will be set as the default value of the field.
 * `choices`: a list of possible options for a multiple choice field.
   Can be a list of key/value pairs (key is what the variable will be set to; value is the label seen by the user) or a list of plain text